Student Volunteers

 - Currently enrolled in grades 9-12 in North Thurston Public Schools

-- Complete at least 250 hours of verifiable community service from the summer before your 9th grade year through April 1 of your 12th grade year.
+- Complete at least 250 hours of verifiable community service from the summer before your 9th grade year through the application deadline.

 - Have at least 100 hours of service with a single organization or school to demonstrate commitment to a specific cause or activity.